a-karma/Bogor_Workshop/DAY_4/Session3.md

 In small populations, the accumulation of harmful mutations accelerates due to the combined effects of genetic drift and inbreeding.
 This accumulation, known as mutational load, compromises overall health, adaptability, and reproductive success, ultimately increasing the extinction risk for these vulnerable populations.
 This effect is further exacerbated by inbreeding-induced reductions in heterozygosity, which can lead to the expression of deleterious recessive traits.

-Genome data provides a powerful tool for assessing mutational load at the individual level.
+Genomic data provides a powerful tool for assessing mutational load at the individual level.
 By analyzing multi-species alignments encompassing hundreds of animal species, we can identify conserved regions, representing areas of the genome that have been maintained in the same way (i.e. did not accumulate mutations) for millions of years due to natural selection.
 Mutations within these conserved regions potentially disrupt highly adapted and selected sequences and are therefore likely to be deleterious.

-In this tutorial, we will calculate mutational load from a pre-determined list of site.
-These are the steps we will follow:
+In this tutorial, we will calculate mutational load from a list of pre-determined sites.
+The general pipeline runs from BAM file as follows:
 1. Determine the sites which we want to include in our mutational load analysis.
 2. Obtain the deleterious score these sites from a database.
-3. Obtain the genotype likelihood for all possible genotypes at the same sites for all samples.
+3. Obtain the genotype likelihood for all 10 possible genotypes at the same sites for all samples.
 4. Intersect files in step 1 and 2; i.e. determine whether the genotype possessed by an individual at a specific position in the genome is likely to be deleterious or not.
 5. Use the result of 4 to calculate the total, genome-wide, mutational load for each sample.

 Step 1 to 3 are very slow so we will not go through these steps during this tutorial.
 In fact, step 3 takes ~1h per sample.
-The command, in angsd, which we used to generate a genotype likelihood file is given below for your information:
+The command, in `angsd`, which we used to generate a genotype likelihood file is given below for your information:
 ```{bash glf, eval=FALSE}
 FILE=input.bam
 SITES=predeterminedSites.file # indexed in ANGSD